 Other Tools for Managing a Virtual Business

 Software is important when managing a virtual business.
 You need tools for communications, finances, sales, project management, time tracking (if you do that), and social media/marketing.
-I love how technology can help you solve problems.
-To that end, I have written a couple of articles on business tools.
-Feel free to peruse them for ideas:
+We love how technology can help you solve problems.
+We have written a couple of articles on business tools that you can peruse for ideas:

-- Business Tools for Software Developers (this applies to others as well), and
+- Business Tools for Software Developers (this applies to other businesses as well), plus

 While working from home allows for flexibility, if you create structure and generally stick to a schedule, you will be more productive.
-I notice on days when I decide to skip pieces of that morning routine, I’m off for the whole day.
+On days when you skip pieces of that morning routine, you may find that you’re a bit “off” the whole day.

 But don’t structure yourself into stress.
 The beauty of having a plan is that you know what to do if you need to change it.
-Having all those blocks of time on my calendar allows me to move them and shift them – like a puzzle – into a schedule that works for me.
-Sometimes I move them just because I feel like it.
-Others, I stick to that schedule like glue because I know I need the extra focus that structure allows.
+Having all those blocks of time on your calendar allows you to move them and shift them – like a puzzle – into a schedule that works and is adaptable.
+Sometimes you may end up moving them just because you feel like it.
+Others, you stick to that schedule like glue because you know you need the extra focus that structure allows.